 Many parents are understandably nervous about having an attorney appointed for their child.
-At a base level, parents are used to controlling who has access to our kids.
+We are used to controlling who has access to our kids.
 Period.
-In this particular respect, the appointment of an Attorney for the Child (AFC, for short), is a real infringement by the Court on what we consider to be a basic right… protecting our kids by controlling who has access to them.
+In this particular respect, the appointment of an Attorney for the Child (AFC, for short), will feel like a real infringement by the Court on what we consider to be a basic right… protecting our kids by controlling who has access to them.

 As a parent, you might not like the authority and influence an AFC wields.
-Try to keep your disdain to yourself.
-An AFC is the only lawyer in chambers without an agenda tied to equitable distribution of assets.
-Judges tend to trust AFC’s because (for starters) the judge appointed them, and because the AFC isn’t pursuing money.
+Try to keep your distaste to yourself.
+An AFC is the only lawyer in chambers without an agenda tied to the equitable distribution of assets.
+Judges tend to trust AFC’s because (for starters) the judge appointed them, and because the AFC is only interested in the welfare of your child.
 That is why getting on the bad side of an AFC is like getting on the bad side of a judge… it can only hurt you.

 If an Attorney for the Child has been appointed in your case, and if you need representation of your own, contact us to schedule a meeting.
 We charge a flat rate for initial consultations so that we can meet, discuss your case, and talk about a strategy.
 (585) 204-7330